Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: First-order stationarity conditions

 where $(\xo,\yo) = \left( \xo\left(\lt\right),\yo\left(\xo,\lt\right) \right)$, and the two functions $ \xo(\cdot),\yo(\cdot)$ are defined in \eqref{eq:argminmax}; $\sigma_{\rm max}:=\max\left\{\|A\|,\|B\|\right\}$. \end{proposition} \begin{proof} See Appendix \ref{app:solution}. \end{proof}

-Now we are ready to present our proposed algorithm, named the Multiplier Gradient Descent (MGD) algorithm.
+So far, we have defined a suitable (dual) reformulation of the original problem \eqref{eq:inn_minimax}, and introduced a set of first-order stationarity conditions for it.
+To evaluate the quality of these solutions, we introduce an algorithm named Multiplier Gradient Descent (MGD) that can efficiently compute such solutions.
+Next, we provide a description of the proposed algorithm.

 First, we obtain an approximate solution of the inner-level problem \eqref{eq:D2_inn}, by using any reasonable iterative subroutine that can solve a strongly-convex strongly-concave minimax problem.
 In Algorithm \ref{alg:alg}, such a subroutine is referred to as `Alg$(\cdot)$', which takes the current iterates $\x^{r},\y^{r}, \lb^{r}$ as well as the desired number of inner iterations as input.
 Such an algorithm can be, for instance, the gradient descent-(multi-step) ascent \cite{nouiehed2019solving} or the extragradient method \cite{mokhtari2019unified}.
 Afterwards, one iteration of gradient descent is performed on the outer problem \eqref{eq:D2_out}.
-In the subsequent discussion, we refer to the index $r$ as the {\it outer-iteration} index.
+In the subsequent discussion, we refer to $r$ as the {\it outer-iteration} index.

-Next, we will analyze the convergence of the proposed MGD algorithm.
-We first show that the outer-level objective $G(\lb)$ has Lipschitz gradient. \begin{lemma} Suppose that Assumptions \ref{as:feas},\ref{as:strong_dual},\ref{as:f_str_cvx_x} hold.
-Then, the function $G(\lb)$ as defined in \eqref{eq:def:G} has Lipschitz continuous gradients, that is